andrewdyer/php-package-template/README.md

 ## Contributing

-Before contributing to this project, please refer to the [contributing](./CONTRIBUTING.md) documentation.
+Found a bug or want to improve this package?
+Feel free to open a pull request or submit an issue.